 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Nutrition Information:Yield: 20 Serving Size: 1

 *The post and recipe for Easter Popcorn was first published on April 12, 2011.
-The pictures were updated and republished on March 27, 2019.
+The pictures were updated March 2019.
+The post was republished March 17, 2021.